Particular/docs.particular.net/servicecontrol/plugins/saga-audit.md

 The SagaAudit plugin enables the [Saga View feature in ServiceInsight](/serviceinsight/#the-saga-view).
 It is built specifically to help developers verify Saga logic during development.
 It does this by capturing Saga message behavior and changes in Saga data/state as the Saga is being processed.
 It then sends this information to a ServiceControl endpoint setup in the development environment.

-NOTE: Saga Audit messages will not be sent to Service Control if an Exception is thrown during Saga processing.
+NOTE: Saga audit messages will not be sent to ServiceControl if an Exception is thrown during Saga processing.

 ## Implementation